TimmyCOCO/Python_Robot/README.md

-# Python_Robot
+# A robot program demo

-The project cannot run on PyCharm, but can run on Anaconda Spyder.
+- The project cannot run on PyCharm, but can run on Anaconda Spyder.

-A robot program demo
+- Make sure requisite libraries are installed properly